UM-Bridge/umbridge/clients/README.md

 print(output)
 ```

 Optionally, configuration options may be passed to the model using a JSON compatible structure.
+The config options accepted by a particular model can be found in the model's documentation.
 Note that, since R treats scalars as 1D vectors and converts them to JSON as such, jsonlite::unbox must be used when defining true scalars in config options.

 ```
 config = list(level = jsonlite::unbox(0))